Birth Injuries and Your Rights

 If a child suffers from distress during the birthing process, doctors will often order an emergency C-section.
 It might be ordered if the baby’s heart rate slows as a result of the mother’s drop in blood pressure due to blood loss, slowed labor, uterine rupture, or many other delivery issues.

-Delayed C-sections can result in a host of problems, the largest of which is lack of oxygen to the baby’s brain (hypoxia).
+Timing is crucial.
+Delayed C-sections can result in a host of problems, the most dangerous of which is lack of oxygen to the baby’s brain (hypoxia).
 If the C-section is ordered too late, consequences could include:

 - Brain damage that can result in mental deficiencies